Kirkland Pump Station and Sewer Upgrade Project

 Being a Good Neighbor

-King County is committed to being a good neighbor and will work directly with the community throughout the project to minimize construction impacts whenever possible.
-Residents can expect:
+King County is committed to being a good neighbor and worked directly with the community throughout the project to minimize construction impacts whenever possible.
+Residents were provided with:

 - Advance notice of construction activities – mail, e-mail, phone